JMSLab/eventstudyr/README.md

 ## Acknowledgments

-Thank you to Eliana Sena Sarmiento and Melissa Wu for their excellent work testing and reviewing `eventstudyr`.
+Thank you to Eliana Sena Sarmiento and Melissa Wu for their excellent work testing and reviewing `eventstudyr` prior to its public release.